Gradual Capacity Growth for Sparse Network Discovery: Method

-where $\gamma$ is a growth ratio.
+At each iteration, we increase density by a fraction of the current density: \( \Delta \rho_k = \gamma \cdot \rho_k, \) where $\gamma$ is a growth ratio.
 This proportional strategy results in exponential growth, facilitating efficient exploration of the density-performance landscape.
-We use $\gamma=25\%$ in our experiments, matching the pruning ratio of $20\%$ used in IMP~\citep{frankle2018lottery}.
+We use $\gamma=25\%$ in our experiments, matching the pruning ratio of $20\%$ used in IMP~\cite{frankle2018lottery}.